lgbt-foundation/whitepaper/whitepaper.md

 Users wishing to transfer LGBT Token into and out of the applications will be able to do so by interacting with the public Ethereum network, which will serve as a decentralized settlement layer.
 Initially, users interacting with the LGBT Token inside Hornet will have a more managed experience.
 This will allow the early version of the system to solve for blockchain scalability bottlenecks, feeless transactions, faster transaction times, and encapsulation of complex features like private keys.
 Over time, we expect the LGBT Token will be used beyond the launch partners, and we expect the development of blockchain technology to accommodate these features in a decentralized setting.

-It is the intention of the LGBT Foundation to list the LGBT Token on public exchanges shortly after the initial token share and will announce its progress accordingly.
+LGBT Foundation may be listed on public exchanges shortly after the initial token share and the LGBT Foundation will announce such developments accordingly.

 ## TIMELINE